-Read: Write: Math: None Advisory Level: Transfer Status: None Degree Applicable: AS

-CSU GE: None District GF: None IGETC: None
+Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None District GE: None IGETC: None

-LE-178 - Field Training Officer
+LE-178 - Field Training Officer Units: 1

-This course is primarily designed for police officers that have been or will be accepted into field officer programs in their respective law enforcement agencies.
+This course is designed for police officers that have been or will be accepted into field training officer programs in their respective law enforcement agencies.
 This course has certification from the California Commission on Peace Officer Standards and Training and follows the guidelines and standards under 832.3 of the Penal Code.
+It covers methods of teaching, training, and evaluation of Police Officers.